Joaquin Phoenix calls for equality and quotes his brother in Oscar speech - KTVZ

 In 2005, both Phoenix and Ledger competed against one another in the best actor category for their roles in “Walk the Line” and “Brokeback Mountain” respectively.
 They lost that year to the late Philip Seymour Hoffman, who won for “Capote.”

 The award is Phoenix’s first Oscar.
-He’s previously was nominated for “The Master,” “Walk the Line” and “Gladiator.”
+He previously was nominated for “The Master,” “Walk the Line” and “Gladiator.”

 Comments